-The following represents a reconciliation of OIBDA to operating income (loss), which is the most directly comparable GAAP measure:
+The following represents a reconciliation of operating income before depreciation and amortization to operating income (loss), which is the most directly comparable GAAP measure:

-Mediacom B Predecessor ompany Year Ended December 31, 2004 Year Ended December 31, 2003 Year Ended December 31, 2002 Inception (April 5, 2001) through December 31, 2001 Period from January 1 Through July 18, 2001 Year Ended December 31, 2000 OIBDA \$ 222,115 \$ 208,792 \$ 193,365 \$ 81,577 \$ 70,389 \$ 153,852 Depreciation and amortization (107,592) (113,007) (123,704) (88,463) (83,610) (137,182) Operating income (loss) \$ 114,523 \$ 95,785 \$ 69,661 \$ (6,886) \$ (13,221) \$ 16,670
+Year Ended December 31, 2004 2003 2002 2001 2000 OIBDA \$ 191,566 \$ 196,907 \$ 177,886 \$ 166,222 \$ 127,713 Depreciation and amortization (107,282) (158,718) (194,862) (221,645) (177,928) Operating income (loss) \$ 84,284 \$ 38,189 \$ (16,976) \$ (55,423) \$ (50,215)

-(7) Represents OIBDA as a percentage of revenue.
-See Note 6 above.

-- (8) Represents an estimate of the number of single residence homes, apartments and condominium units passed by the cable distribution network in a cable system's service area. - (9) Represents a dwelling with one or more television sets that receives a package of over-the-air broadcast stations, local access channels or certain satellite-delivered cable television services.
+- (5) Represents operating income before depreciation and amortization as a percentage of revenues.
+See note 4 above. - (6) Represents an estimate of the number of single residence homes, apartments and condominium units passed by the cable distribution network in a cable system's service area. - (7) Represents a dwelling with one or more television sets that receives a package of over-the-air broadcast stations, local access channels or certain satellite-delivered cable television services.
 Accounts that are billed on a bulk basis, which typically receive discounted rates, are converted into full-price equivalent basic subscribers by dividing total bulk billed basic revenues of a particular system by the applicable combined limited and expanded cable rate charged to basic subscribers in that system.
 Basic subscribers include connections to schools, libraries, local government offices and employee households that may not be charged for limited and expanded cable services, but may be charged for digital cable, VOD, HDTV, DVR or high-speed Internet service.
 Customers who exclusively purchase high-speed Internet service are not counted as basic subscribers.
-Our methodology of calculating the number of basic subscribers may not be identical to those used by other cable companies. - (10) Represents basic subscribers as a percentage of estimated homes passed. - (11) Represents customers that receive digital cable services. - (12) Represents residential data customers and small to medium-sized commercial cable modem accounts billed at higher rates than residential customers.
-Small to medium-sized commercial accounts generally represent customers with bandwidth requirement less than 5Mbps.
+Our methodology of calculating the number of basic subscribers may not be identical to those used by other cable companies. - (8) Represents basic subscribers as a percentage of estimated homes passed. - (9) Represents customers that receive digital cable services. - (10) Represents residential data customers and small to medium-sized commercial cable modem accounts billed at higher rates than residential customers.
+Small to medium-sized commercial accounts generally represent customers with bandwidth requirements less than 5Mbps.
 These commercial accounts are converted to equivalent residential data customers by dividing their associated revenues by the applicable residential rate.
 Our data customers exclude large commercial accounts and include an insignificant number of dial-up customers.
 Our methodology of calculating data customers may not be identical to those used by other cable companies.